nachoaIvarez/electron-boilerplate/README.md

-# app
+# Electron Boilerplate

-> Electron boilerplate with ES6 and SASS support.
+> With ES6 and SASS support!

 ## Dev